 Downward Communication

 This is the most common communication type in any organization.
-Here, information flows from top-level to lower levels.
-It usually comes in the form of a memo or an email.
+In this type of communication, information flows from the top to the lower levels, usually in a memo or an email.

 This communication is authoritative and intended to get the job done.

-It can include notices regarding changes in the organization, transfers, promotions, changes in duty, any instructions, holidays, and leave.
+It can include notices regarding organizational changes, transfers, promotions, changes in duty, instructions, holidays, and leave.

-Mostly this communication is formal and written, but sometimes it can be given orally, especially to lower-level workers.
+This communication is mostly formal and written, but it can sometimes be given orally, especially to lower-level workers.

 Upward Communication

-In upward communication, information flows from lower levels to upper levels.
-Generally, it comes through a memo or an email.
-This communication intends to provide feedback to the top management.
+In upward communication, information flows from lower to upper levels.
+Generally, this communication comes through a memo or an email.
+Its purpose is to provide feedback to top management.

 This communication type includes responses to management queries, status or progress reports, and resource requests.